 Published by Blain Reinkensmeyer

-On Friday, January 23rd, 2015 .
+On Tuesday, February 17th, 2015 .

-MB Trading offers active investors the platforms and tools they need to succeed, including access to forex and futures trading; however, customer service lacks in quality and the broker's research offering is nearly non-existent.
+MB Trading offers active investors the platforms and tools they need to succeed, including access to forex and futures trading; however, customer service lacks quality and the broker's research offering is nearly non-existent.

-Multiple platforms for both web and desktop serve all investor types; tiered options pricing offers discounts based on total contracts; supports stocks, options, futures and forex.
+Multiple platforms for both web and desktop serve all investor types; tiered options pricing offers discounts based on total contracts; supports stocks, options, futures, and forex.

-MB Trading is built with active and seasoned investors in mind, while also catering to intermediate investors.
-While most prominently known for forex trading (we ranked them No. 1 for forex in our 2011 Forex Review), the broker offers the full spectrum of trading: equities, options, futures, and forex.
+MB Trading targets primarily active and seasoned investors, but also caters for intermediate investors.
+While the company is best known for forex trading (we ranked them No. 1 for forex in our 2011 Forex Review), the broker offers the full spectrum of trading: equities, options, futures, and forex.
 This review will focus only on MB Trading's equity and options offering.

 Commissions & Fees

-Platforms & Tools, Mobile
+Platforms & Tools

 Blain has been involved in the markets for over 12 years, heading StockBrokers.com equity broker research and reviews.
 His personal blog, StockTradingToGo.com, provides to-the-point daily market recaps to over 17,000 subscribers.